-Approximately \$315 billion is spent annually on medical costs for obesity in adult patients in the United States alone.
-To date, bariatric surgery is the most effective method for treating obesity.
-However, few comprehensive guidelines include nutrition, physical activity, and supplements before and after surgery [1,2].
-Furthermore, according to the American Society for Metabolic and Bariatric Surgery (ASMBS), the rate of bariatric surgery (BS) increased from 158,000 in 2011 to 196,000 in 2015.
-However, this increase in invasive techniques does not eliminate unhealthy habits, so lifestyle modifications, such as healthy eating and appropriate physical activity programs, can improve surgical outcomes [2,3].
+According to the American Society for Metabolic and Bariatric Surgery (ASMBS), the rate of bariatric surgery (BS) increased from 158,000 in 2011 to 196,000 in 2015.
+However, this increase in invasive techniques does not eliminate unhealthy habits, therefore, lifestyle modifications, such as healthy eating and correct physical activity programs, can improve surgical results [1].

-Because of this, the most important aspects of the medical management of bariatric patients refer to nutritional management [4].
-Before BS, nutritional status should be assessed and preoperative weight loss can be attempted.
+The most important aspects in the medical management of the bariatric patient refer to nutritional management.
+Before BS, the nutritional status should be verified and preoperative weight loss can be attempted.
 Very low-calorie diets and very low-calorie ketogenic diets are often prescribed in the last months before surgery.
 Nutritional deficiencies may arise depending on the type of bariatric procedure and should be prevented and eventually treated [1,2].

 In this context, specific nutritional problems, such as dumping syndrome and reactive hypoglycemia, may occur and should be managed largely through nutritional manipulation [1].
-However, all this care and treatment for bariatric surgery is valuable, as obesity is considered one of the main causes of morbidity and mortality due to its strong association with several health risk factors, such as diabetes, hypertension, and hyperlipidemia.
+However, all this care and treatment for bariatric surgery is valuable, since obesity is considered one of the main causes of morbidity and mortality due to its strong association with several health risk factors, such as diabetes, hypertension, and hyperlipidemia.
 For patients with a body mass index (BMI) \geq 40 kg/m2, bariatric surgery is associated with a 42% reduction in cardiovascular risk and a 30% reduction in all-cause mortality [1].

 In this context, it is important to note that most cases of early and late complications can quickly translate into micronutrient deficiency and malnutrition, especially when administered orally [2-4].
-Obese patients tend to be predisposed to micronutrient deficiency even before surgery due to the obesogenic diet being caloriedense but nutrient-depleted [5-7].
+Obese patients tend to be predisposed to micronutrient deficiency even before surgery due to the obesogenic diet being calorie-dense but nutrient-depleted [5-7].

-Thus, nutritional support providers must have a better understanding of the complications that necessitate the use of nutritional support, as well as the best technique for delivering nutrition, including its efficacy and associated complications [8-10].
+Given this, it is imperative that nutrition support providers have a better understanding of the complications that necessitate the use of nutritional support, as well as the best technique for nutrition delivery, including its efficacy and associated complications [8-10].
 There is still a paucity of data available on the outcomes of parenteral and enteral administration as nutritional support after bariatric surgery [11,12].